-What are the benefits and downsides of using a social media monitoring service, as opposed to performing social
+What are the benefits and downsides of using a social media monitoring service, as opposed to performing social media monitoring in-house?

 Here are some of the potential benefits of social media monitoring services:

 Objectivity.
 If I'm using a social media monitoring service, I know that whatever feedback I get is going to be objective.
 I need to handle social media data, which is essentially emotional data, with the same objectivity I would apply to the raw numbers of sales vs. inventory vs. production.

 Monitoring expertise.
 A social media monitoring service can make sure that your brand is being sought out in the right places, because that's what they do.
 You don't have the hit-and-miss that you have if you're doing it on your own with a tool suite.

 Planning services.
 Many times, a monitoring service offers more than just applying the tools for you.
 They also offer strategic planning services because they know this business -- they can help you develop a plan for what to do with the data once you get it, which is something many organizations struggle with.

 Moderation services.
 Analyzing text is a tricky business, and you need a human involved to do a good job.
 On a forms site or a blog, a moderator can track everything that's being said and knows when to gather information.
 A lot of social media monitoring services offer a moderation service.
 But it's not enough to listen -- you also have to talk.
 If you've got a moderation service in place, the social media monitoring service will also stimulate more buzz about your product or service.